jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

 # Quandl data ingestion into Greenplum database with pyodbc and subsequent analysis with Apache MADlib ML library
 ## Synopsis

-This project is a tutorial detailing ingestion of financial data (Quandl.com provides an exceptionally nice API with many datasets) into a Greenplum database with pyodbc that can be subsequently analyzed/manipulated with the Apache MADlib ML library.
+This project is a tutorial detailing ingestion of financial data (using Quandl.com, which provides an exceptionally nice API with many free datasets) into a Greenplum database with pyodbc that can be subsequently analyzed/manipulated with the Apache MADlib ML library.

+After setting up this project, the user will have a working knowledge of the following:

+1. Ingesting data into a Pandas dataframe from a Web API;
+2. Performing basic transformations on Pandas data;
+3. Establishing database connectivity via ODBC drivers in Python;
+4. Insertion of data into a target database;
+5. Installation of Apache MADlib machine learning package and basic manipulation of extracted/transformed/loaded Quandl data.

+For this example, we are using palladium and platinum prices.

 ## Motivation

+The initial inspiration for this project came from the investor James Dines' "wolfpack theory", which states that commodities typically move in "complexes".
+The author was interested to see what the relationship was between the transition metals complex (i.e., palladium and platinum.)

 There is often a dearth of "soup to nuts" tutorials and beginners are often left to the frustrating effort of (in this case) trying to piece together disparate pieces of a puzzle including database setup, ODBC configuration, Python code, and ancillary packages and installations.